Lunako-Rayner/JavaScript-Playground/README.md

 ## Structure

-The main body of the project is contained within the files: `playground.js`, `index.html`, and `style.css`.
+The main body of the project is contained within the files: `playground.js`, `index.html`, and `style.css`. `tutorials/sketch-final2.js` is a rough version that is being re-written in `playground.js`.

 The `tutorials` directory includes a collection of sketches from the following course [Creative Coding: Making Visuals with JavaScript](https://www.domestika.org/en/courses/2729-creative-coding-making-visuals-with-javascript).